 - Daily or weekly repayment requirement

 A peer-to-peer (P2P) business loan is similar to a business term loan, except it’s funded by investors rather than a direct lender.
 Some small business owners prefer this option because it’s easier to qualify for than a bank loan.
-P2P platforms act as the middlemen between borrowers and investors: They oversee the application process, underwriting and repayment, but they don’t actually fund your loan.
+P2P platforms act as the intermediary between borrowers and investors.
+They oversee the application process, underwriting and repayment, but they don’t actually fund your loan.

-You pay back these loans with interest and fees in monthly installments that can be expensive.
+You pay back these loans with interest and fees in monthly installments, which can be expensive.
 Because P2P platforms don’t have the same return on investment as direct lenders, they typically charge higher origination fees.
 Funding Circle is one P2P lender that specializes in business loans.

 Pros

-- Easier qualification process compared to traditional bank loans
+- Easier to qualify for than traditional bank loans

-- Diverse investor pool, which can increase the likelihood of securing funding
+- Diverse investor pool could increase your chances of funding

 - Streamlined application process